logicalclocks/hops-docs/docs/user_guide/hopsworks/hopsML.rst

 PySpark
 -------

-In the HopsML pipeline we make use of `Apache Spark <https://spark.apache.org/>`_ to leverage distributed processing capabilities.
+The HopsML pipeline makes use of `Apache Spark <https://spark.apache.org/>`_ to leverage distributed processing capabilities.
 Spark, as defined by its creators is a fast and general engine for large-scale data processing.
-In the HopsML pipeline we have three main use cases for Spark.
+There are three main use-cases for Spark in the HopsML pipeline.

 1. Data validation, transformations and feature extraction